-My First Born Is In College And I Cherish The Moments When He’s Home
+My First Born Is in College, I Cherish the Moments When He’s Home

-It has been a long four months away.
-My firstborn is home tonight from his first semester at college, and I can’t stop smiling.
-I sing a song as I gather up the dinner dishes in the sink, and I hear the washer groan from his weeks-long laundry finally being done.
-My son has opened and closed the refrigerator door enough times tonight that I think we’ll burn through a light bulb.
+My son has opened and closed the refrigerator door enough times tonight that I think he’ll burn out the light bulb.
 “Mom, there’s so much good stuff in here!” he says, laughing.
-This is no accident, I’ve run to the store twice today to make sure all of his favorites are here waiting for him.
+I’ve run to the store twice today to make sure all of his favorites are here waiting for him.

-My son is good, he looks healthy and happy, and he comes alive when he talks of life on campus.
-I listen to his voice fill the kitchen, and his laugh grips my heart so hard I forget to breathe.
+My son looks healthy and happy and comes alive when he talks of his new life.
+His voice fill the kitchen, and his laugh grips my heart so hard I forget to breathe.

 I have missed him.
 Our entire family sits around him, asking our questions.
 His father asks him about classes and grades.
-The younger brothers want to know what the dorms are like.
-I think of how what I want to ask would leave him rolling his eyes.
-“Are you sleeping enough?
+The younger brothers want to know about the dorms.
+I want to ask, “Are you sleeping enough?
 Is the food good?
 Did you take your warm sweater?
-Socks, what about socks?”
+Socks, what about socks?” but hold back.

-Just a week ago, he wasn’t here.
-And he changes so much that is our life around here when he’s home.
+He changes so much about our life when he’s home.
 The yogurt no longer turns sour because he’s home, the orange juice doesn’t go tart, and the bananas won’t turn brown for the same reason.
-I still buy too much at the store, even after four months of him being gone away to school, I still haven’t been able to adjust to shopping for a household that doesn’t hold him in it.
+I buy too much at the store, as I still haven’t been able to adjust to shopping for a household that doesn’t hold him in it.

 Once, years ago, I had a hint of what this part of his life, one without me, would be like.
 It was when he had just started kindergarten and was still so little, to my eyes.
 But when I picked him up after four hours solo, he was unstoppable bubbling over with news of projects, books, and what the teacher had taught him that day.
-His joy was on his face, but my realizing his life was now going to contain parts without me struck me cold and hard.
-Until then, I had never believed what the sweet old ladies had whispered to me in store lines all these years, “The time goes so fast!”
+His face was full of joy, but my realizing his life was now going to contain parts without me struck me cold and hard.
+Until then, I had never believed what the sweet old ladies had whispered to me, “The time goes so fast!”

 Time does rush past.
 It doesn’t seem like we are part of the years that we’re in, but when we look around us, we see the souvenirs from along the way.
 In the bathroom upstairs, I see the foot stool I painted green for him because he couldn’t reach the sink.
 How is it that it still occupies the same corner—as if it will ever go back to its original purpose?